0fca/amelia/README.md

 # Structure
 Amelia has classical server-client scheme.
 It uses java.net API to transfer data via TCP.
-Amelia system is built from 2 parts: Amelia Server GUI app and Amelia Client CLI app.
+Amelia system is built from 2 parts: Amelia Server GUI app and <a href="https://github.com/Obsidiam/ameliaclient">Amelia Client CLI app</a>.
 Server app uses multithreading.

 App transfers images in JFIF format, resolution is 150x100.
 App loads all data(image and metadata) to an array which